loonghao/FerroCP/docs/codspeed-setup.md

 # CodSpeed Integration Setup

-This document explains how to set up CodSpeed continuous performance monitoring for the py-eacopy project.
+This document explains how to set up CodSpeed continuous performance monitoring for the ferrocp project.

 ## What is CodSpeed?